 The Planning & Zoning meeting schedule, agendas, minutes, and case lists are available here.

 Effective October 1, 2007, all rezoning requests in Central must be accompanied by a small site plan which must include such items as location and dimensions of all buildings and parking, as well as any proposed signs, green space and drainage facilities.
-For a copy of the ordinance, click here or call Woodrow Muhammad at 225.262.5000.
+For a copy of the ordinance, click here or call Matt Zyjewski at 225.262.5000.
 For instructions regarding needed information, click here.

-Notice of Public Hearing to Property Owners (Section 19.41 of the Unified Development Code)
+Notice of Public Hearing to Property Owners (Sec.
+7:19.4.1 of the Development Code)

-- A. A supplemental notice of the time and place of any required public hearing shall be sent by U.S. mail by the Applicant not less than twenty (20) days in advance of the hearing to the Commission staff and all owners of real property, within three hundred (300’) feet of the boundaries of the land upon which a zoning change is requested.
-The Applicant shall provide the Commission staff with proof of the required mailing (consisting of a Certificate of Mailing from the U.S. Postal Service or delivery receipt) for each notice at least two (2) days prior to the public hearing.
-The failure to timely provide this proof shall cause the subdivision application to be deemed incomplete and prevent the Zoning Commission from considering the application.
-For the purpose of notice requirements to property owners, the names and addresses of such owners shall be deemed to be those on the East Baton Rouge Parish Assessor’s records.
+- A. A supplemental notice of the time and place of any required public hearing shall be sent by U.S. mail by the applicant not less than 20 days in advance of the hearing to the Commission staff and all owners of real property, within 500 feet of the boundaries of the land upon which a zoning change is requested.
+The applicant shall provide the Commission staff with proof of the required mailing (consisting of a Certificate of Mailing from the U.S. Postal Service or delivery receipt) for each notice at least two days prior to the public hearing.
+The failure to timely provide this proof shall cause the subdivision application to be deemed incomplete and prevent the zoning commission from considering the application.
+For the purpose of notice requirements to property owners, the names and addresses of such owners shall be deemed to be those on the East Baton Rouge Parish Assessor's records.
 Failure of owners to receive supplemental notice of hearing shall not affect the validity of any approval.

 - B. Signs

-- For all other zoning requests requiring a public hearing the Applicant shall authorize the Department of Public Works to place sign(s) at least eighteen (18") inches in height and twenty-four (24") inches in width on or adjacent to the property proposed for development or, if the property does not front on a public street, on the nearest public right of way or street with the highest traffic count.
-The sign shall indicate the present zoning classification of the property, the zoning classification sought by the amendment, the date, time and place of the public hearing on the proposed amendment, and the phone number and website for the City-Parish Planning Commission.
-The City of Central shall provide the sign at no cost to the Applicant.
+- For all other zoning requests requiring a public hearing the applicant shall authorize the Department of Public Works to place sign(s) at least 18 inches in height and 24 inches in width on or adjacent to the property proposed for development or, if the property does not front on a public street, on the nearest public right-of-way or street with the highest traffic count.
+The sign shall indicate the present zoning classification of the property, the zoning classification sought by the amendment, the date, time and place of the public hearing on the proposed amendment, and the phone number and website for the City Planning Commission.
+The City of Central shall provide the sign at no cost to the applicant.

-- Required signs shall be posted not less than twenty (20) days prior to the date of the public hearing to be held by the Zoning Commission on the proposed amendment.
-The sign shall not be removed from the property until the decision of the Council or Planning & Zoning Commissions is final.
+- Required signs shall be posted not less than 20 days prior to the date of the public hearing to be held by the zoning commission on the proposed amendment.
+The sign shall not be removed from the property until the decision of the Council or planning and zoning commissions is final.
 Signs shall be and shall remain the property of the Department of Public Works.

-In addition to the requirements of Section 19.41, Applicants for SPUD, PUD or TND Rezoning requests shall complete the two-part Public Participation Program designed to enhance dialogue between Applicants and individuals which could be impacted by the proposed development, as outlined herein.
+In addition to the requirements of section 7:19.4.1, applicants for PUD or TND Rezoning requests shall complete the two-part Public Participation Program designed to enhance dialogue between applicants and individuals which could be impacted by the proposed development, as outlined herein.

-- Identification of all property owners within three hundred (300’) feet of the site and area homeowners’ associations, environmentally stressed communities, political jurisdictions, and any other public agencies or organizations which may be affected by an application as determined by the Applicant and the Zoning Commission staff at the time of the pre-application conference.
+- Identification of all property owners within 500 feet of the site and area homeowners' associations, environmentally stressed communities, political jurisdictions, and any other public agencies or organizations which may be affected by an application as determined by the applicant and the zoning commission staff at the time of the pre-application conference.

 - Explanation of how the interested parties will be informed of the development and/or rezoning request.
-If notice to property owners within three hundred (300’) feet required by this Section will be performed by mail, the notice required in Section 19.41 can be included with this notice provided the proof of mailing required by Section 19.41 is provided.
+If notice to property owners within 500 feet required by this section will be performed by mail, the notice required in section 7:19.4.1 can be included with this notice provided the proof of mailing required by section 7:19.4.1 is provided.

 - Methods of providing opportunities for discussion with interested parties before public hearings are held.
 Applicants are required to schedule at least one meeting at a convenient location and time and notify all interested parties, as identified above, of the purpose, place, and time of the meeting.